SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 Configuring MyModule from the Pipeline Script {#minimalconfigurablemodulescript}
 ----------------------------------------------
-In the preceeding section, we saw that module configuration is passed to the module by an instance of the @ref falaise::config::property_set class.
+In the preceding section, we saw that module configuration is passed to a module through an instance of the @ref falaise::config::property_set class.
 This instance is created by `flreconstruct` for the module from the properties, if any, supplied in the section of the pipeline script defining the module.
-To begin with, we can use the pipeline script from earlier to run the configurable module:
+To begin with, we can use the pipeline script from earlier to run the configurable module, simply adding the required string parameter `message` to its section:

-\include flreconstruct/MyModule/MyModulePipeline.conf
+\include flreconstruct/MyModuleConfigurable/MyModulePipeline.conf

+The key name `message` and its type must match that looked for by `MyModule`'s constructor in the supplied @ref property_set.
+Allowed key/types and their mappings to C++ types are documented in [a later section](@ref configurationbestpractices).
-and run it in `flreconstruct` with
+The script can be run in `flreconstruct` as before:

 ```console
 $ cd /path/to/MyWorkSpace/MyModule-build